 What are the income requirements for the CVRP?
 This requirement has changed quite a bit over the life of the CVRP, but gross income thresholds for California’s EV rebate eligibility in 2023 are as follows:

 - Less than $135,000 for single filers

 - Less than $175,000 for head of household filers

 Sometimes, the program will ask for a verification of your income as they review your application.
 This can be handled with a copy of your W2 (and your spouse’s, if applicable).
 For further guidance on eligibility, you can check out the current eligibility guidelines here.

 Which Vehicles Qualify for the California EV Rebate?

 Note: Tesla adjusted pricing across all models on January 12, 2023, putting the Model 3 and Model Y (assuming it is classified as an SUV) back within qualifying prices for the California EV rebate.
-At the time of writing, this is not yet reflected on the California Air Resources Board website, but that may be updated soon.

 Here is a list of EVs that do qualify for the CVRP rebate: